Elizabeth Jane Howard: Personal life

-Howard was age 19 when she married conservationist Sir Peter Scott, the only child of Antarctic explorer Captain Robert Falcon Scott, in 1942; they had a daughter, Nicola.
+Howard was age 19 when she married conservationist Sir Peter Scott, the only child of Antarctic explorer Captain Robert Falcon Scott and the sculptor Kathleen Bruce, in 1942; they had a daughter, Nicola.
 Howard left Scott in 1946 to become a writer, and they were divorced in 1951.
 In 1955, she fell in love with the writer Arthur Koestler.
 Howard became pregnant while with Koestler and had an abortion.
 After breaking with Koestler, Howard had love affairs with poets Laurie Lee and Cecil Day-Lewis, father of the actor Daniel Day-Lewis.
 Howard was friends with both of the men's wives.
 At the time of her divorce she was employed as part-time secretary to the pioneering canals conservation organisation the Inland Waterways Association.
 There she met and collaborated with Robert Aickman.
 She described their affair in her autobiography Slipstream (2002).
 She also had affairs with the critics Cyril Connolly and Kenneth Tynan.

 Her second marriage, to Australian broadcaster Jim Douglas-Henry in 1958, was brief and unhappy.
 In 1962, while organising the Cheltenham Literary Festival, Howard met the novelist Kingsley Amis.
 Both were married at the time.
 Amis became Howard's third husband in a marriage that lasted from 1965 to 1983.
 For part of that time, 1968–1976, they lived at Lemmons, a Georgian house in Barnet, where Howard wrote Something in Disguise (1969).
 Her stepson, Martin Amis, credited her with encouraging him to become a more serious reader and writer.

 In later life, Howard lived in Bungay, Suffolk.
 She was appointed CBE in the 2000 Birthday Honours.
 She died at home on 2 January 2014, aged 90.